rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 Select the *Rsync parameters* from the main sidebar menu.
 Select the task for which you want to disable the `--delete` parameter.
 And then toggle the *Remove parameters to rsync* --delete toggle.
 After toggle, *remember to update the task* by the toolbar icon.

+How to either enable or disable the delete flag are marked with an red arrow in screen dump below.

 {{< figure src="/images/important/deleteparameter.png" alt="" position="center" style="border-radius: 8px;" >}}

 *Note: The Add  button is in next version (not yet released) moved to view from the toolbar.*